 If the buyer is paying all-cash, this is not really an advantage at all.
 In that case there is no obvious advantage to having their buyer's agent paid by the seller.

-Two Disadvantages of Your Buyer's Agent Getting Paid by the Seller
+One Disadvantage of Your Buyer's Agent Getting Paid by the Seller

-Disadvantage #1: The money has to come from somewhere, so the buyer is paying a higher purchase price in order for the seller to pay the buyer's agent.
+The money has to come from somewhere, so the buyer is paying a higher purchase price in order for the seller to pay the buyer's agent.

 If the seller didn't have to pay the buyer's agent, they could sell the house for a lower price and still have the same bottom line.